Path-17/clank.nvim/README.md

 **Default remap to normal-mode <leader>F**

 6. Select a file using mini.pick inside of the configured directory, run a bash command on it, insert the commands stdout into buffer at cursor.
-Defaults to ~/Documents/georgy/pentests/ for me, feel free to change it (`default_insert_dir` var) in the top of `plugins/layup.lua`.
+Defaults to `~/Documents/georgy/pentests/` for me, feel free to change it.
+Can find the `default_insert_dir` var in the top of `plugins/layup.lua`.

 ```
 LayupFileBashToBuf <bash_args>